Antonín Barák: Fiorentina and loan moves

-On 26 August 2022, Barák joined Fiorentina on loan with an option to buy.
+On 26 August 2022, Barák joined fellow Italian side Fiorentina on loan with an option to buy at the end of the season.

 On 31 January 2023, Fiorentina exercised their option to make the transfer permanent.

-In the 2022-23 season, Barak helped Fiorentina in the Europa Conference League and formed a main attacking force with Luka Jović and Nicolás González, scoring 5 goals in 11 matches.
+In the 2022–23 season, Barak helped Fiorentina in the Europa Conference League and formed a main attacking force with Luka Jović and Nicolás González, scoring 5 goals in 11 matches.
 In the second leg of the semi-final against Basel, Barak started from the bench and was substituted on 105th minute of extra time, after which he scored an injury time winner for Fiorentina in 129th minute, causing his club to reach the final in Prague, Czech Republic.

 On 7 September 2024, Barák was loaned by Kasımpaşa in Turkey.

 On 1 September 2025, he moved on loan to Sampdoria in Serie B.

+APOEL

+On 4 September 2026, Barák signed a contract with Cypriot First Division club APOEL.

 International career

 In November 2016, Barák received his first call-up to the Czech senior squad for friendly matches against Norway and Denmark.
 He debuted in the latter match on 15 November and scored a goal.

 On 26 March 2017, Barák scored two goals in his competitive debut, a 6–0 victory over San Marino in the 2018 FIFA World Cup qualifying stage on 26 March 2017.
 He was later selected for the rescheduled UEFA Euro 2020.

 On 26 June 2024, during the UEFA Euro 2024, Barák was sent off in the 20th minute of a match against Turkey.
 This set a record for the fastest send-off of a footballer in the European Championship history.